 Other areas of counselling I deal with

-60 minute counselling sessions (including those that incorporate my therapy dogs) cost £40-00.
+60 minute counselling sessions (which may incorporate my therapy dogs) are £45-00.

-I am happy to provide a short introductory session to animal-assisted therapy without charge to ensure that you are comfortable about working with my dogs or horses.
+I am happy to hold a short, free, introductory meeting with prospective clients to explain about my therapy and ensure that you are comfortable working with me, my dogs or my horses.

-I am available for counselling and animal or equine-assisted therapy on Fridays and Saturdays and sometime have evening slots available
+I am available for counselling and animal or equine-assisted therapy on Thursdays, Fridays some Saturdays and can have early evening slots available